1. Which among Puppet, Chef, SaltStack, and Ansible is the best Configuration Management (CM) tool? Why?

 - A disk image is created which can easily fit anywhere physically on a disk.
 Where Linux can boot from an arbitrary location on the EBS storage network.

 6. What are Plugins in Nagios?

-Begin this answer by defining Plugins.
+Answer: Begin this answer by defining Plugins.
 They are scripts (Perl scripts, Shell scripts, etc.) that can run from a command line to check the status of a host or service.
-Nagios uses the results from Plugins to determine the current status of hosts and services on your network.
+Nagios uses the results from plugins to determine the current status of hosts and services on your network.

 Once you have defined Plugins, explain why we need Plugins.
-Nagios will execute a Plugin whenever there is a need to check the status of a host or service.
-Plugin will perform the check and then simply returns the result to Nagios.
+Nagios will execute a plugin whenever there is a need to check the status of a host or service.
+The plugin will perform the check and then simply returns the result to Nagios.
 Nagios will process the results that it receives from the Plugin and take the necessary actions.

 7. Why is Continuous monitoring necessary?

-I will suggest you to go with the below mentioned flow:
+I will suggest you go with the below mentioned flow:

 - continuous audit

 Answer: During the bootstrap process, the node downloads and installs the chef-client registers itself with the Chef server and does an initial check-in.
 During this check-in, the node applies any cookbooks that are part of its run-list.

 9. Explain whether it is possible to share a single instance of a Memcache between multiple projects?